-What ex-addicts say about the relationship between drink, drugs and mental health
+What ex-addicts say about the relationship between drink, drugs, and mental health

-Getting well from addiction usually requires a lot of introspection – with deep analysis required of why drink or drugs have become integral into someone’s life.
+Getting well from addiction usually requires a lot of introspection – with the deep analysis required of why drink or drugs have become integral into someone’s life.

 In addition to the people who reach a point where they unravel due to addiction, there are likely many, many more who rely on alcohol or drugs more than they’d like to (or are likely to admit) and can relate to the stories of people who have suffered addiction.

 Ex-Premier League and England footballer Gary Charles fought alcohol dependency issues.
 He has said that binge drinking was a form of escape for him.
 He was never comfortable with the limelight that came along with his football career.